inkVerb/toplogger/README.md

     - This relates to the nature for Arch Linux to be minimalist, part of its appeal to some developers
       - There may be a work-around that includes a "post install" script and "install hook", but it must also disable the service on package removal, making it very complex to have the package manager handle `systemctl` service status changes
       - This is why many Arch Linux system administrators handle both packages and services separately
+    - If we must start the loop, we can start it directly:
+      - The `.service` file's line `ExecStart=` uses the command to start the service directly :# `/usr/lib/toplogger/toplogger.sh`
+      - This is still not as robust as having a `.service` monitor it, such as for `Restart=always`
+      - We could do this with other services as well, but the SysAdmin using `systemctl` directly is probably the best workflow
   - Files in the `backup=` array (in `PKGBUILD`) are handled in a special way on package removal or package upgrade
     - This only affects files that have been changed from those shipped
     - `backup=` files are copied to `.pacsave` files in the same directory on removal